TY-Jeong/numerical-recipes/README.md

 # My Numerical Recipes
-### It is being created for the purpose of backup and sharing.
+### It is being created for the purpose of backup and sharing about:
 - PCA
 - Normalization
 - Whitening